c-deshpande/pixel-histograms/README.md

 <p>23,140,45 represents a pixel with red=23, green=140, and blue=45.</p>

 <p>You should write one Map-Reduce job in the Java file src/main/java/Histogram.java.
-An empty src/main/java/Histogram.java has been provided, as well as scripts to build and run this code on Comet.
 You should modify the Histogram.java only.</p>

-To help you, I am giving you the pseudo code:
+The pseudo code:

 ```
 class Color {